 Modifications to the approved rules that could jeopardize player safety, including the use of non-certified equipment, should never be made.
 Further, intentionally violating the rules could bring greater liability to game officials and program leaders.
 The USA Lacrosse insurance policy states that game officials must officiate according to the approved rules.
-Therefore, if the officials permit the use of non-ND200 chest protection, and a lawsuit resulted, officials would not be covered if any liability suits arise.
-Similarly, leagues that violate the approved rules could be deemed negligent, and perhaps grossly negligent, if the goalie were to suffer a commotio cordis event as a result of not wearing the approved chest protector.
+Therefore, if the officials permit the use of non-ND200 protection, and a lawsuit resulted, officials would not be covered if any liability suits arise.
+Similarly, leagues that violate the approved rules could be deemed negligent, and perhaps grossly negligent, if the player were to suffer a commotio cordis event as a result of not wearing the approved protection.

 How do I know that the chest protector I buy meets the NOCSAE standard?

 All products that meet the NOCSAE standard, ND200, must be certified by the independent Safety Equipment Institute (SEI) and include the NOCSAE Lacrosse label shown below.
 Consumers are also encouraged to check the SEI website (https://www.seinet.org/search.htm) under Program: Chest Protectors (Lacrosse) to verify that the specific brand is listed as approved.